collocations.org

 2. respect/admiration for sb

-VERB + REGARD
+VERB + regard

 have, hold sb/sth in

-I have the greatest regard for his abilities. | He is held in the highest regard by his colleagues.
+He is held in the highest regard by his colleagues.

 best, kind, warm

-(all written) The letter ended, ‘Kindest regards, Felicity.’
+The letter ended, ‘Kindest regards, Felicity.’

-VERB + REGARD
+VERB + REGARDS

-convey, give (sb), send (sb)
+give (sb), send (sb)

-(written) David sends his warmest regards to your parents.
+David sends his warmest regards to your parents.

-~ to
+regard to

-(written) My regards to your aunt (= please give my regards to your aunt).
+My regards to your aunt (= please give my regards to your aunt).

 Collocations for regard - verb

-1. (often ‘be regarded’) think of sb/sth in a particular way
+1. (often be regarded) think of sb/sth in a particular way

 highly, well